BROK the InvestiGator: Development

 The prologue demo contains the first chapter of the game, whereas the finalized release of the full game is six chapters long as it takes between 15 and 20 hours for the average player to finish a single playthrough.
 The game also contains multiple endings; depending on the choices players make during their adventure, different relations with characters or events can occur.
 There are also unlockable extras that are included in the game, such as concept art as well as artwork drawn by fans worldwide that have made the cut to be featured.
 Players can spend extra points to unlock the fan art.
 There was also a contest held for the game where lucky winners received prizes.

 On October 13, 2021, the game had to be delayed to 2022.
 On August 9, 2022, a new trailer was announced for the game's worldwide scheduled release date of August 26, on Microsoft Windows via Steam; ports for Linux and macOS was published on October 4.
 Versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, were published on March 1, 2023.
 A mobile port for Android and iOS was released on February 21, 2024, with a first chapter for free; the rest is behind a paywall.

 On November 25, 2022, Version 1.2.1 of this game has added new features such as new enemy moves, the ability for players to do longer combo attacks, and a new difficulty setting (Mania mode, which is unlockable after beating the game on Hardcore mode).

 On March 9, 2023, the game added numerous accessibility features for blind gamers, such as additional narration via text-to-speech audio descriptions on characters, locations and scenes, and skippable puzzles/fights.
 In October the same year, local co-op mode was added with six playable characters to choose from and up to 4 players can experience the story.

 On June 4, 2024, COWCAT Games announced downloadable content in the form of The Brawl Bar, a boxing-themed add-on for the base game that is "80% action and 20% visual novel/adventure".
-The DLC was released on August 13, 2025, on Steam, which will be followed by home console ports on December 2 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. It is a $10 paid DLC add-on on Steam, and a stand-alone separate spin-off title from the base game on home consoles at same price ($10).
+The DLC was released on August 13, 2025, on Steam, which was followed by home console ports on December 2 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. It is a $10 paid DLC add-on on Steam, and a stand-alone separate spin-off title from the base game on home consoles at same price ($10).